wilsonify/wilsonify.github.io/content/recipes/BASIC BALSAMIC AND WHITE WINE VINAIGRETTE17.md

 ## Instructions
-Pour all this shit together in a jar and shake the fuck out of it.
-Taste and add more of whateverthefuck you think it needs.
+Pour all this    together in a jar and shake the   out of it.
+Taste and add more of whateverthe  you think it needs.
 Refrigerate until go-time.